Jaideep193/Subsurface-Ice-Lunar-South-Polar/README.md

 python main.py
 ```

-Generates a 1000 × 1000 pixel (10 km × 10 km, 10 m/px) physics-consistent scene — DEM, illumination, PSR mask, DFSAR backscatter with embedded ice anomaly, and OHRC optical image — then runs the full pipeline.
+Generates a 1000 × 1000 pixel (10 km × 10 km, 10 m/px) physics-consistent scene — DEM, illumination, PSR mask, SAR backscatter with embedded ice anomaly, and OHRC optical image — then runs the full pipeline.
 Total runtime approximately 130 s.
 All figures are saved to `results/figures/`.

 If real OHRC browse PNGs are present under `data/raw/OHRC/`, they are automatically loaded and used in place of the synthetic OHRC image.